Kyte-Aryus/CMSC-621-Filesystem/README.md

 3. Start the cluster containers with `docker-compose up -d`
 4. View logs with `docker-compose logs -f`
 5. Open a container CLI using the Docker Dashboard.
-6. Set up a receiver on a node using `python3 src/receiver.py`
+6. Set up a receiver on a node using `python3 src/listen.py`
-7. On another node, send a message using `python3 src/sender.py`
+7. On another node, send a message using one of `python3 src/example_send_node0.py`, `python3 src/on_join.py`, or `python3 src/on_leave.py`, which send a message to node 0, all nodes informing of a join, or all nodes informing of a leave respectively.
 8. View cluster metrics at `http://localhost:15672` (guest/guest).
 9. Shutdown the cluster with `docker-compose down`